Jyoti-Sharma10/feedify/README.md

 -redux: State container library for managing application state.
 -redux-thunk: Middleware for handling asynchronous actions with Redux.
 -react-bootstrap: UI library for React, providing pre-styled components.
--dotenv: Library for loading environment variables from a .env file.

 Contributing